 [Section 17 amended by No. 12 of 1998 s.
 12.]

-18. Powers with respect to witnesses and evidence
+18. Witnesses and evidence, powers to summon etc.

 (1) The licensing authority may —

-(a) by summons require any person to attend before the licensing authority at a time and place specified in the summons for the purpose of giving evidence relevant to any application or matter before the licensing authority;
+(a) by summons require any person to attend before the licensing authority at a time and place specified in the summons for the purpose of giving evidence relevant to any application or matter before the licensing authority; and